Joelcarter12/Front-End-Mentor-Challenges/qr-code-component-main/README.md

 - [Acknowledgments](#acknowledgments)

 **Note: Delete this note and update the table of contents based on what sections you keep.**
+### Overview
+This is a front end mentor challenge made with Html and Css.The goal is to make it look like the design preview.
+You can also reach out and tell me where i made mistakes and where i can change.

 ### Screenshot